 Agriculture

-– supply management is a government-imposed cartel that keeps the prices of dairy, poultry, and eggs artificially high through the control of production, the banning of imports, price fixing, and the prevention of competition in the market
+– supply management is a government-imposed cartel that keeps the prices of dairy, poultry, and eggs artificially high through the control of production, the banning of imports, price fixing, and the prevention of competition in the market.
+The system forces producers to buy quotas which grant permission to produce a set amount.
+For example, it cost between $20,000 and $40,000 to get the right to milk one cow.

-– supply management limits imports by imposing tariffs that range from150% for eggs to 300% for butter, and results in Canadian farmers being barred from exporting their products, and negatively impacts other sectors of our economy, such as the food processing and food preparation industries
+– supply management limits imports by imposing tariffs that range from150% for eggs to 300% for butter, and results in Canadian farmers being barred from exporting their products, and negatively impacts other sectors of the Canadian economy, such as the food processing and food preparation industries such as restaurants.

 – according to the OECD, supply management caused Canadian consumers to pay $3.6 billion more every year between 2011 and 2015